Back to school... ready or not?

-Kirk was starting Year 2 and Abby was heading for Year 4.
-Their father had taken the day off for back-to-school shopping, having loved this ritual as a child, and he just assumed his children would, likewise.
+Kirk was starting first grade and Abby was heading for third.
+Their father had taken the day off for back-to-school shopping, having loved this ritual as a kid, and he just assumed his kids would, likewise.
 He was shocked when they turned him down.
 Abby: "I just don't want to get ready yet, Dad.
 If you think it's so fun, you can go yourself."

 What's the Worry?

 They're excited about the new leaf/fresh start, new teacher/new friend combos.
-But they are also worried that old troubles (both academic and social) will follow them.
-Academic stuff that doesn't come quite as easily as it seems to for others, social pecking-order scars, and worries that mum and dad will be watching like hawks again.
-Still, most children keep their balance nicely with the help of childhood's inherent hope and fresh confidence that this will be a good year.
+But they are also worried that old troubles (both academic and social) will follow them across the Labor Day divide.
+Academic stuff that doesn't come quite as easily as it seems to for others, social pecking-order scars, and worries that mom and dad will be watching like hawks (vultures?) again.
+Still, most kids keep their balance nicely with the help of childhood's inherent hope and fresh confidence that this will be a good year.

 Parents Need to Prepare, Too.

 Parents are often surprised by the intensity of what they themselves feel about this mass migration.
 Bittersweet seems to be the taste of it.
-We are pleased—even proud—that our children can still scrub up pretty good, and reassured that their optimism still peeks out for some fresh air.
-Yes, our children are growing like weeds, and they need us less every year at the gate of the playground.
+We are pleased—even proud—that our kids can still scrub up pretty good, and reassured that their optimism still peeks out for some fresh air.
+But we, too, worry that success will not quite be their brass ring this year.
+Yes, our kids are growing like weeds, and they need us less every year at the gate of the schoolyard.
 Yet as they seek less reassurance from us, we begin to feel increasingly under-employed in a job we've come to feel is the most important thing we'll ever do in this world, and that can sting.
-We might even feel a twinge of envy as they step into a new chapter of their lives; in comparison, our plans for autumn seem threadbare.
+We might even feel a twinge of envy as they step into a new chapter of their lives; in comparison, our plans for fall seem threadbare.

 1) reinforcing that the child has the "stuff" in her to do okay; and